MrBigoudi/CompareVgImages/samples/jfp12_en/descr.md

   gen_matrix l
 ```

-Which, given a list of quadruplet return a matrix.
-Quadruplets are made of 4 integers.
+Which, given a list of 4-tuples return a matrix.
+4-tuples are made of 4 integers.

 First is the piece number P (between 1 and 7).